survival-lumc/ValidationCompRisks/README.md

-# External validation of the performance of competing risks prediction models: a guide through modern methods
+# Validation of prediction models in presence of competing risks: a guide through modern methods

-R Code repository for the manuscript 'External validation of the performance of competing risks prediction models: a guide through modern methods' (in preparation).
+R Code repository for the manuscript Validation of prediction models in presence of competing risks: a guide through modern methods' (in preparation).

 The repository contains the following code:

-+ [Prediction_CSC_minimal.R](Prediction_CSC_minimal.R) : the companion (minimal) script for the manuscript, illustrating external validation of a prediction model.
-The file uses a cause specific hazards prediction model.
-To reproduce all mean tables and figures of the manuscript, this script is sufficient.
++ **[Prediction_CSC_minimal.R](Prediction_CSC_minimal.R) : the companion R script for the manuscript.
+This script reproduces all main tables and figures of the manuscript.
+The file evaluates the performance of a cause specific hazards prediction model.**

-+ [Prediction_CSC.md](Prediction_CSC.md) : a markdown document containing a more in-depth version script, with details on model development, descriptive tables and plots.
++ [Prediction_CSC.md](Prediction_CSC.md) : a markdown document containing a more in-depth version of the script, with details on model development, descriptive tables and supplementary plots.
+This document requires installing several add-on packages that are not needed to run the minimal script.
 The RMarkdown source code (.Rmd) is [here](https://github.com/survival-lumc/ValidationCompRisks/blob/main/Prediction_CSC.Rmd).

 +	Additional code to alternatively develop a competing risk prediction model using the subdistribution hazard approach (Fine & Gray) is [here](https://github.com/survival-lumc/ValidationCompRisks/blob/main/Development_SDH.md).
 The Rmarkdown source code (.Rmd) is [here](https://github.com/survival-lumc/ValidationCompRisks/blob/main/Development_SDH.Rmd).
 A more concise R source code (.R) is [here](https://github.com/survival-lumc/ValidationCompRisks/blob/main/Development_SDH_minimal.R).

 + [sharing_CSC_model.R](sharing_CSC_model.R) : example/template of how to share a cause-specific hazards prediction model for external validation, without having to share the original development data.